How Geocaching Works

 The Morley was pushed into the lake and burned down to the waterline, flooding the hull and dooming the ship.
 Today, over a century later, her original wooden beams are still easily visible in Lake Michigan’s clear waters.

 The cache was placed at roughly 20 feet via breath-hold diving.
-Please bring your own pen and do your best to keep the log as dry as possible.
+Please snap a picture of the cache and post in your review in lieu of signing a log, which we've removed due to the challenges of staying dry underwater.
 Also, please do make your best efforts to replace the cache in its original location, as this is a heavily visited site.

 As an extra incentive, included in the micro cache are a few pearls.
-Please take one for your party and leave the others for the next adventurer, and let us know in the log the condition of the waterproof cache.
+Please take one for your party and leave the others for the next adventurer.

 P.S. enjoy the YouTube video courtesy of MrJweiland (visit link)